karamyan/keepcode/README.md

 You can use postman with collection file and try requests keepcode.postman_collection.json

-## For authorization tou can use this credentials
+## For authorization you can use this credentials

 grant_type - password